Next Day Delivery on 1000s of products

 • Impact bit holders and hex adapters enable the operator to use screwdriver bits or drill bits for lighter fastening tasks.

-• Protective boots to protect the impact wrench from grease and other substances it may come into contact with.
+• Protective boots protect the impact wrench from grease and other substances it may come into contact with.

 • Spare batteries.
 We always recommend having a spare battery that is charged and ready to go, to prevent any downtime when the other battery runs out in a cordless impact wrench.